Police discover 7 bodies at the home of a sex offender on his scheduled court date

 Police executed a search warrant on McFadden's property around 3 p.m. on Monday, where they discovered the seven bodies.

-In a brief press conference, the sheriff declined to answer questions about the identity of the victims, the precise location of the bodies, details about weapons or the manner of death.
+In a brief press conference, the sheriff declined to answer questions about the precise location of the bodies, details about weapons or the manner of death.

-Rice did confirm the scene was being investigated as a homicide and said that the teens and McFadden were no longer considered missing.
-State authorities canceled the EMA.
+Rice said police were waiting for a medical examiner's report to identify any of the victims, but said, "we believe that we have found the persons" and that police were "no longer looking" for Webster, Brewer and McFadden.
+State authorities canceled the EMA on Monday.

 Brittany's father, Nathan Brewer, confirmed to local media outlet News on 6 that his daughter was among the victims.